caberson/eep-automation-suite/readme.txt

 	to distinguish a student from another.

 * Create all the lists using:
+  make eeplist
 	-- If no Excel file is specified, application will attempt to look for current season's file. python ./eep-generate-lists.py  ~/Documents/eep/2013s/2013s_eep_combined_sorted.xls
 	./eep-generate-lists.py /eep/2019s/2919s_eep_combined_sorted.xls

-Open up tools/student-labels.doc to generate label files.
+Open up word-tools/student-labels.doc to generate label files.
 NOTE: Use BiauKaiTee if possible.
 5. Use WORD older version.
 Use student-name-labels.docx to create student labels.
 Avery 5164/8164 label template
 	 - Filter by schl_na_len